 Photo: Diego Delso / Wikimedia Commons

 November is the perfect time to experience Madrid’s Royal Botanic Garden, as the autumn foliage transforms the landscape into a vibrant tapestry of reds, oranges, and yellows.
 Located near the Prado Museum, this 20-acre garden features over 5,000 species of plants from around the world.
-These are organised in beautifully manicured terraces.
 Visitors can stroll through pathways lined with ancient trees, seasonal flowers, and exotic plants, offering a peaceful escape from the city’s hustle.
-The crisp autumn air enhances the charm, making it an ideal spot for nature lovers, photographers, or anyone looking to relax amid Madrid’s natural beauty.
+The crisp autumn air enhances the charm, making it an ideal spot for nature lovers, photographers, or anyone looking to relax amid Madrid’s natural beauty, and it also counts among the best things to do in Madrid in November in winter.

 Location: Plaza de Murillo 2, Madrid